Best Sewing Machines Suitable for Denim and Jeans

 Also Japanese, but this time all-black, Super Jeans J34 tells you everything you need to know right in its naming scheme.

-The special feature of this sewing machine for heavy fabrics that makes it stand out and ‘super’ is its ability to sew through multiple layers of denim!
+The special feature that makes it stand out and ‘super’ is its ability to sew through multiple layers of denim!

 In fact, you can subject it to 3 – 12 layers of denim.
 In particular, 12 layers of soft denim, and 9 layers of hard denim.
 Can you just imagine the combos you will be able to make?